QuentinRa/blog.quentinra.dev/maths/r/utils/math.md

-# Maths
+# Math

 [Go back](../index.md)

-This page list functions that you may use when doing some maths.
-Each course using R will give you more function.
+This page list functions that you may use when doing some math.
+Each course using R will give you more functions/explanations.

 <hr class="sl">